-Evaluation of 2021 Subsurface Data: The Wilmington District conducted an inventory of archived geotechnical data within the extent of the project area addressed in the Environmental Assessment (EA).
-The scope of the EA encompasses Hatteras Ferry Channel segments: North Sloop Channel, Barney Slough Channel, and a proposed interconnecting corridor that follows naturally deep water.
-The geotechnical investigation was required to properly characterize both shoal material in the existing navigation channels and in-situ new work material in the proposed corridor to determine the most suitable placement options.
-These materials lie above the minimum allowable dredging elevation of -12 feet MLLW (includes the project depth of -10 feet MLLW plus - 2 feet of over depth for advanced maintenance).
+Evaluation of 2021 Subsurface Data: The Wilmington District conducted an inventory of archived geotechnical data within the extent of the current 2021 Environmental Assessment (EA).
+No previous USACE sampling attempts were made within the proposed navigation corridor.
+The purpose of this investigation was to characterize materials within the proposed navigation corridor that lie above the dredging elevation of -12 feet MLLW (project depth of -10 feet MLLW plus -2 feet of over depth).
+The results of this investigation will determine the most suitable disposal/placement options.